-Suzannah Windsor is a Canadian writer whose work has appeared or is forthcoming in Geist, The Writer, Sou’wester, Grist, Saw Palm, Best of the Sand Hill Review, and others.
+Suzannah Windsor is a Canadian writer whose work has appeared in Geist, The Writer, Sou’wester, Grist, Saw Palm, Best of the Sand Hill Review, and others.
 She is the founding editor of Writeitsideways.com and a former associate editor for Anderbo.
-Suzannah is currently working on a collection of short stories with the help of a Writers’ Works-in-Progress grant and a Writers’ Reserve grant from the Ontario Arts Council.
+Suzannah is currently working on a collection of short stories, for which she has received a Writers’ Works in Progress grant and three Writers’ Reserve grants from the Ontario Arts Council.
 You can connect with Suzannah on Twitter and Facebook.

 Lisa Romeo, Creative Nonfiction Editor